maelle/simplymaelle/content/post/2024-02-08-producing-oss-first-edition-karl-fogel/index.md

 > "Credit is the primary currency of the free software world."

-(yes, there are [different currencies of payment](https://yabellini.netlify.app/blog/2023-10-13-three-payments/), though but it is nice to underline that credit is important)
+(yes, there are [different currencies of payment](https://yabellini.netlify.app/blog/2023-10-13-three-payments/), but it is nice to underline that credit is important)

 ## On code review